The Enlarged Board in G 1/93 (OJ 1994, 541) mentioned three instances where the patent could be maintained:

 - An added undisclosed feature without any technical meaning could be deleted from a claim without violating Art.
 123(3) EPC 1973.

-Board of Appeal 3.4.02 noted in T 335/03 that, according to G 1/93, there was no basis in the Convention for providing a claim with a footnote to the following effect; "This feature is the subject of an inadmissible extension.
+The board noted in T 335/03 that, according to G 1/93, there was no basis in the Convention for providing a claim with a footnote to the following effect; "This feature is the subject of an inadmissible extension.
 No rights may be derived from this feature"; in other words, in cases of conflict between Art.
 123(2) and Art.
-123(3) EPC 1973 the footnote solution is inadmissible (see also T 307/05).
+123(3) EPC 1973 the footnote solution is inadmissible (see also T 307/05 and T 614/12).